Somnibyte/CarND-Advanced-Lane-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-My program has issues with shadows appear on the lane lines.
+My program has a slight issue with shadows that appear on the lane lines.
 I believe the remedy for this issue would be to find the best color and gradient thresholds that reduce the amount of noise in each frame as well as defining a better boundary for where the pixels of each lane line might be located in.